-Introduction (for information purposes, not proposed rule language)
+Title: Conceptual Discussion of Intake Credits as Applied in Oregon

+Introduction

-Oregon’s Reasonable Potential Procedures require the department to determine if a discharge has the reasonable potential to cause or contribute to an excursion above a numeric or narrative water quality criterion.
-The department must establish water quality-based effluent limits (WQBEL) when a determination is made that a pollutant is, or may be, discharged at levels which cause, have the reasonable potential to cause, or contribute, to an excursion of the water quality criterion.
+Oregon’s Reasonable Potential Procedures require the Department to determine if a discharge has the reasonable potential (RP) to cause or contribute to an excursion above a numeric or narrative water quality criterion.
+The Department must establish water quality-based effluent limits (WQBEL) when a determination is made that a pollutant is, or may be, discharged at levels which cause, have the reasonable potential to cause, or contribute, to an excursion of the water quality criterion.
 In some situations, the sole origin of a pollutant in a discharge may be the intake water for the facility.
 Where the intake water contains pollutants at levels that exceed water quality criteria, facilities which use and discharge that intake water may face the need for WQBELs even where the facility otherwise does not contribute that pollutant to the waste stream, unless special consideration of the source of the pollutant is taken into account.
 The Consideration of Intake Pollutants in Determining Reasonable Potential Rule (Intake RP Rule) and the Consideration of Intake Pollutants in Establishing WQBEL Rule (Intake WQBEL Rule) are for situations where the origin of a pollutant in a discharge is the intake water for a facility.

-The proposed guidance for the Intake RP Rule is similar to the Intake Pollutant Reasonable Potential Procedure” developed in the Water Quality Guidance for the Great Lakes System (EPA, March 23, 2005), and the proposed guidance for the Intake WQBEL Rule is similar to the “No Net addition procedure” developed in the Water Quality Guidance for the Great Lakes System.
+The proposed guidance for the Intake RP Rule is similar to the Intake Pollutant Reasonable Potential Determination Procedure described in the Great Lakes Water Quality Initiative Implementation Procedures (40 CFR, pt.
+132 App.
+F), and the proposed guidance for the Intake WQBEL Rule is similar to the “No Net addition procedure” developed in the aforementioned procedures.

 The Intake RP Rule determines whether WQBELs are necessary for facilities that return unaltered intake water pollutants to the source of the intake water.
-The procedure allows the department to determine that there is no reasonable potential for the discharge of a particular intake water pollutant to cause or contribute to an excursion above a numeric water quality criterion based on the permittee's demonstration of specified conditions.
-If these conditions are demonstrated, the department would not be required to include a WQBEL for the pollutant in the facility's permit.
+The procedure allows the Department to determine that there is no RP for the discharge of a particular intake water pollutant to cause or contribute to an excursion above a numeric water quality criterion based on the permittee's demonstration of specified conditions.
+If these conditions are demonstrated, the Department would not be required to include a WQBEL for the pollutant in the facility's permit.
 If it is determined that a WQBEL is necessary then the Intake WQBEL Rule can be used to develop the WQBEL.
 The Intake WQBEL Rule provides a methodology where intake pollutants may be taken into account in establishing WQBELs.

 The underlying premise for this proposal, is that determinations whether a discharge of intake water pollutants should be limited by a WQBEL and, if so, the scope of such limitations, must be determined after consideration of site-specific factors.
 These factors include consideration of the applicable water quality criteria, the quality of the receiving water relative to the criteria, additional pollutant loadings from other point and nonpoint sources, and evaluation of the facility's effluent.
 The effect of the discharge of intake water pollutants may also vary substantially depending on the location of the outfall in relation to the intake point, the time interval between intake and discharge, alterations of the pollutant by the wastewater treatment process, synergistic or additive interactions between the intake water and other wastewater pollutants, or the chemical nature of the pollutant in the environment.
 Therefore, the permittee would be eligible for the Intake RP Rule upon demonstration of the following five conditions: